CerebusOSS/CereLink/README.md

 c++ library (cbsdk): cross platform library for two-way communication with hardware

-MATLAB/Octave wrapper (cbmex): MATLAB executable (mex) to configure and pull data using cbsdk
+MATLAB/Octave wrapper (cbmex/cboct): MATLAB executable (mex) to configure and pull data using cbsdk

 Python wrapper (cbpy): Python binding for cbsdk to configure, pull data, and receive callbacks